dimdasci/dimdasci/README.md

-👋 Hi, I’m Dmitrii or Dima to be short )
+👋 Hi, I’m Dmitrii or Dima to be short.

-As a solopreneur I am hepling my clients to solve business tasks with Data Science.
+As a solopreneur I am hepling my clients to solve business tasks with ML.

 I am open for collaboration on ML or Data Engineering projects.